akeskimo/PersonnelManagementApp/README.md

-# PERSONNEL MANAGEMENT APP 2
+# SUMMARY
-C++ Qt-application for managing personnel and their salaries.
+C++ Qt-application for managing personnel and their salaries based on SQLITE database.

+# PERSONNEL MANAGEMENT APP

  Your task is to design and implement a company personnel management application.
 Design your application so that the UI part can be replaced easily.
 You